awsdocs/aws-cloudtrail-user-guide/doc_source/create-kms-key-policy-for-cloudtrail.md

 **Topics**

-### Allow users in other accounts to decrypt with your CMK<a name="create-kms-key-policy-for-cloudtrail-decrypt-other-accounts"></a>
+### Allow users in other accounts to decrypt with your KMS key<a name="create-kms-key-policy-for-cloudtrail-decrypt-other-accounts"></a>

-You can allow users in other accounts to use your CMK to decrypt logs\.
+You can allow users in other accounts to use your KMS key to decrypt logs\.
 The changes required to your key policy depend on whether the S3 bucket is in your account or in another account\.

 #### Allow users of a bucket in a different account to decrypt logs<a name="create-kms-key-policy-for-cloudtrail-decrypt-different-bucket"></a>